adarnimrod/eb-prune/README.rst

 - Fix Travis CI run on Python 3.2 (https://travis-ci.org/adarnimrod/eb-prune/jobs/187705346).
-- Release to PyPI on tagged commits.
+- Release to PyPI on tagged commits from Travis CI.
 - Add tests using moto.